Movatterモバイル変換

 (Redirected fromAir)

 "Air" redirects here.
-For other uses, seeAir (disambiguation)."Qualities of air" redirects here; not to be confused withAir quality.
+For other uses, seeAir (disambiguation).

 Bymole fraction (i.e., by quantity ofmolecules), dry air contains 78.08%nitrogen, 20.95%oxygen, 0.93%argon, 0.04%carbon dioxide, and small amounts of othertrace gases (seeComposition below for more detail).
 Air also contains a variable amount ofwater vapor, on average around 1% at sea level, and 0.4% over the entire atmosphere.

-Earth's early atmosphere consisted ofaccreted gases from thesolar nebula, but the atmosphere changed significantly over time, affected by many factors such asvolcanism,impact events,weathering and theevolution of life (particularly thephotoautotrophs).
-Recently,human activity has alsocontributed to atmospheric changes, such asclimate change (mainly throughdeforestation andfossil fuel-relatedglobal warming),ozone depletion andacid deposition.
+Earth's primordial atmosphere consisted of gasesaccreted from thesolar nebula, but the composition changed significantly over time, affected by many factors such asvolcanism,outgassing,impact events,weathering and theevolution of life (particularly thephotoautotrophs).
+In the present day,human activity hascontributed to atmospheric changes, such asclimate change (mainly throughdeforestation andfossil-fuel–relatedglobal warming),ozone depletion andacid deposition.

 The atmosphere has a mass of about 5.15×1018 kg,[2] three quarters of which is within about 11 km (6.8 mi; 36,000 ft) of the surface.
 The atmosphere becomes thinner with increasing altitude, with no definite boundary between the atmosphere andouter space.
-TheKármán line, at 100 km (62 mi) or 1.57% of Earth's radius, is often used as the border between the atmosphere and outer space.
-Atmospheric effects become noticeable duringatmospheric reentry of spacecraft at an altitude of around 120 km (75 mi).
-Severallayers can be distinguished in the atmosphere based on characteristics such as temperature and composition, namely thetroposphere,stratosphere,mesosphere,thermosphere (formally theionosphere) andexosphere.
+TheKármán line at 100 km (62 mi) is often used as a conventional definition of theedge of space.
+Severallayers can be distinguished in the atmosphere based on characteristics such as temperature and composition, namely thetroposphere,stratosphere,mesosphere,thermosphere (formally theionosphere), andexosphere.
 Air composition, temperature andatmospheric pressure vary withaltitude.
 Air suitable for use inphotosynthesis byterrestrial plants andrespiration ofterrestrial animals is found within the troposphere.[3]

 Composition